adepane/random-question-javascript/README.md

-# Quesionare Multiple Choice Vanilla JavaScript Example
+# Multiple Choice Survey Questions Vanilla JavaScript Example

 This is just implementing the logic of random question, random answer, with same point for the question answer.